Sparse Graph Learning with Spectrum Prior for Deep Graph Convolutional Networks: Experiments

-\textbf{Dataset.} The \texttt{METR-LA} dataset \cite{li2018dcrnn_traffic} used in the experiments contains traffic speed data in four months (from March 1st 2012 to June 30th 2012) from 207 sensors in the Los Angeles County.
+For regression, we used the \texttt{METR-LA} dataset \cite{li2018dcrnn_traffic} containing traffic speed data in four months (from March 1st 2012 to June 30th 2012) from 207 sensors in the Los Angeles County.
 The sensors sampled the speed data every 5 minutes.
-Our task is to predict the current traffic speed using historical speed data from 50 minutes ago to 5 minutes ago as the input feature.
-In our experiments, we randomly sampled 70\% data as training dataset, 20\% as validation dataset and 10\% as test dataset. \\ \textbf{Evaluation Metric.} We use Mean Squared Error (MSE) as our evaluation metric defined as:\\
+Our task is to predict the current traffic speed using historical speed data in the past 50 minutes as the input feature.
+We randomly sampled 70\% data for training, 20\% for validation, and 10\% for testing.
+The empirical covariance $\bar{\C}$ was computed using all the observations in the training data.